-We are now accepting applications for the 2017-18 academic year!
-Students who apply by our deadline of March 1, 2017, will receive priority consideration and will receive a $75 application fee waiver.
+We are now accepting applications on a rolling basis for the 2017-18 academic year!
+Apply now to receive priority consideration and a $75 application fee waiver.
 Applicants are encouraged to apply early, as our Admissions Committee will provide expedited admissions decisions within 2-3 weeks for complete applications received by our priority deadline.

 All applicants will be automatically considered for a scholarship award and do not need to submit any further documents to request an award.
 We will review and accept applications received after this date on a rolling basis until May 1, 2017.